HDR Camera

 While there is technically no such thing as an “HDR Camera”, there are certain cameras that are better than others for this process.
 I have my recommendations below!
 I am most familiar with Nikon cameras, although these do have comparable versions in the Canon line of products.

 For more information about my post-processing techniques for HDR photography, I have a FREE HDR Tutorial for Mac and Windows here on StuckInCustoms.com that describes the step by step process.
-If you’d like to dive deeper, I also have video tutorials for Aurora HDR 2018.
+If you’d like to dive deeper, I also have video tutorials for Aurora HDR.
 The tutorial shows how I use the tool for a variety of situations… landscapes, sunrise/sunset, people, motion, etc..

 Camera Gear Recommendations

-Good Camera: Google Pixel 2
+Good Camera: Google Pixel 4

-Better Camera: Sony a6300
+Better Camera: Sony a6400

-Best Camera: Sony a7R III
+Best Camera: Sony a7R IV

-Starting at just over $3198
+Starting at just under $3499

-Best Drone: DJI Mavic
+Best Drone: DJI Mavic 2 Zoom

-Best 360 Camera: Insta360 One
+Best 360 Camera: Insta360 One X

 Camera Lenses